pachev/clippr/Assumptions.md

 - For the S3 storage, I'm backing up the files and still keeping a copy on local directory.

+- For providing information about the video, I'm assuming this is the info from the metadata

 ## Disclosure